OneIdentity/safeguard-ps/README.md

 Login Successful.
 # All subsequent commands will use v3, use -Verbose to see URL details

-# Override version for Invoke-SafeguardMethod
+# Override version for Invoke-SafeguardMethod and A2A cmdlets
 > Invoke-SafeguardMethod Core GET Users -Version 3
+> Get-SafeguardA2aPassword 192.168.123.123 -Thumbprint 42F9C3D01608604DB7065B86F306BED1D396B90B -ApiKey MP03DQ3hOCYZeOgCGXGQ1Cilwf1S8QYbdWvg2O7i14A=
-# Most cmdlets don't allow a Version parameter, but the generic method does.
+# Most cmdlets don't allow a Version parameter, but the generic invoke method and A2A cmdlets do.
+# You can switch API versions after connection using this cmdlet
+> Switch-SafeguardConnectionVersion -Version 3
+# Then, switch back
+> Switch-SafeguardConnectionVersion
 ```

 ## Installation